2er0/CINDI/README.md

 ## 🙏 Acknowledgements

-This work was carried out at **SFI NorwAI**, funded by the Research Council of Norway.
+This work was carried out XXXXXXX.
 Special thanks to Aneo for providing the grid loss prediction dataset.